wjsutton/ChatGPT_for_tableau/README.md

 #### Action- What do you want chatGPT to do?

-e.g. I will need to analyse datasets, with an emphasis on the Visual Vocabulary.
+e.g. I will need to analyse datasets, with an emphasis on Visual Vocabulary.
 I will need to craft a story from the data, ideally, we should be able to say three things about our visualisation at different granularities, i.e. an overall trend, a breakdown by countries in that trend, and the countries changing rank amongst that trend

 #### Format - How do you want to receive the data back?

 e.g. Please provide this information in simple text, lists and code where necessary.

 #### Target - Who is the target audience, what skill level are they?

 e.g. These data visualisations are for well-informed financial experts, personal investors and career climbers.

 ### 3. Referencing Back

-Aftering listing the Visual Vocabulary and CRAFT sections, you can now start asking chatGPT to carry out data analysis.
+After listing the Visual Vocabulary and CRAFT sections, you can now start asking chatGPT to carry out data analysis.

 When prompting it's good practice to reference back to previous sections so chatGPT knows what you're looking for.